-Following a disaster, your children or your entire family may also be able to get free meals through the school meals programs.
+As a separate benefit, you may be able to get free meals for your children or your entire family.
+This is provided through the school meals programs.

 As a homeowner you may borrow up to $200,000 to repair or replace your primary residence and up to $40,000 to repair or replace personal property.
 You are not required to accept the loan to receive FEMA assistance, but it may enable you to be considered for different types of assistance.

 After You Apply

 An inspector will contact you to schedule a visit.

 Keep your scheduled appointment.
 Appointments take 30-40 minutes, and you must be present.

 Contact your insurance agent if you have insurance

 Photo ID: driver's license or passport

 Proof of ownership: deed, title, mortgage payment book, or tax receipts

 Confirm your disaster registration number